coursekevin/avlpy/README.md

 # avlpy
-A high level python wrapper for Drela and Youngren's AVL.
-The intent is to be able easily script interactions with AVL
+A high level python wrapper for Drela and Youngren's AVL (http://web.mit.edu/drela/Public/web/avl/).
+The intent is to be able easily script interactions with AVL for iterative aircraft design.

 ## Installation
+### Note the package is only a wrapper for AVL and requires AVL be installed.
+See http://web.mit.edu/drela/Public/web/avl/ for more details

-Install directly from git with:
+Install directly from git with (recommended):

 ```bash
 sudo pip install git+https://github.com/coursekevin/avlpy.git